ssloy/ssloy.github.io/docs/strange/earnshaw.md

 ## First experiment corrected

 In this case, the error lies in the fact that in 2D, a fixed charge creates a potential measured by the formula $f = -\log r$, where $r$ is the distance to the charge, and not $1/r$.
 The Coulomb's formula $f = 1/r$ is derived for 3D.
-Let's take my word for it for a moment and allow us to modify the Coulomb's formula.
+Take my word for it for a moment and allow me to modify the Coulomb's formula.
 Then the correct code will look like this (check the highlighted line):